JoseskVolpe/X-Vulpus-DarkRed/README.md

 [![built-with-azurra-framework](https://github.com/Elbullazul/Azurra_framework/raw/assets/azurra_framework_smaller.png)](https://github.com/Elbullazul/Azurra_framework)

-# OS X 10.5 'Leopard' Dark
+# OS X 10.5 'Leopard' Dark Red

-OS X Leopard dark mode theme based on Aqua elements that were abandoned in later OS X releases.
+OS X Leopard dark mode red theme based on Aqua elements that were abandoned in later OS X releases.

 **Please note :** This modification was made on and targeted to KDE Plasma, other desktop environments might work aswell, but there are some stuff remaining yet: